 Summer Feeding Program: Join us as we partner with TWIGS and other local churches to provide, free lunches for the youth in our community (18 and under) over the course of the summer.
 We will be serving lunch at two different locations, the library and Horn Drive, and ministering to those kids (and parents/guardians) that attend.
 Background checks are required.
 The Jerseyville Police have offered to perform them free of charge.
 Grab your background check forms in the atrium.

-Appalachian Service Project 2018: Our Sr. High youth group will be serving a family in Kentucky this July through partnering with the Appalachian Service Project.
+Appalachian Service Project: Each summer, our Sr. High youth group serves a family in the Appalachian region by partnering with the Appalachian Service Project.
 You can support our youth by helping to fund the trip.
 You can support our trip through student sponsorships in either full or part (both greatly appreciated) as well as donating towards gas money.
 Or, put your cooking skills to the test and donate some snacks!
 Seriously, they eat, like…a lot.
 It’s crazy.
 Most importantly, you can pray for our trip, for safe travel and changed lives, not just the lives of those we are serving, but for the lives of those attending.

-Churches On The Streets (May 26th): Join our youth group as we partner with Churches on the Streets (COTS) and their Alton outreach.
-We will visit two locations in Alton, feed the local children, play games with them, do crafts, pass out clothing/items, and most importantly, love and minister to them.
+Churches On The Streets: Join our youth group as we partner with Churches on the Streets (COTS) and their Alton outreach.
+We visit two locations in Alton, feed the local children, play games with them, do crafts, pass out clothing/items, and most importantly, love and minister to them.